veeso-dev/blog.veeso.dev/blog/post-8/index-en.md

 date: '2024-01-31 12:40:00'
 slug: 'the-fascinating-ethereum-mev-bot-scam'
 title: 'The fascinating Ethereum MEV Bot scam'
-subtitle: 'An overview of this scam contract code'
+description: 'An overview of this scam contract code'
 author: 'veeso'
-featuredImage: ./featured.jpeg
+featured_image: featured.jpeg
 tag: scam
+reading_time: '13'
 ---

 ## What is a MEV Bot